Rank Resilience of Pattern Matrices against Structured Perturbations with Applications: Conclusions

-Some open problems are left to be answered: \begin{itemize} \item How to generalize the GLRMC framework to matrices with some special structures, such as linear dependence, symmetry \cite{bernstein2020typicalsymmetric}, positive semi-definiteness, Euclidean-distance matrix structure?
+Some interesting open problems could be future research: \begin{itemize} \item How to generalize the $k$-GRR framework to matrices with special structures, such as linear dependence, symmetry, positive semi-definiteness, Euclidean-distance matrix, and graph Laplacian matrix? \item Find the necessary and sufficient deterministic conditions for the completability of GLRM$({\mathcal M},k)$ ($k>1$). \item Extend the $k$-GRR framework to the generic low-rank {\emph{matrix pencil}} completion problem arising in systems and control (see Section \ref{application}). \end{itemize}